American Express Platinum at $895: Effective Fee, Credits, and the Lounge Question

 G.5Valuing Centurion Lounge and Sapphire / partner access

-The Platinum provides access to the Amex Centurion Lounge network (US hubs JFK, LAX, MIA, SFO, ATL, DFW, IAH, LAS, ORD, plus international locations), the Delta SkyClub (when flying Delta same-day), Priority Pass Select (lounge access, no longer including restaurant access as of 2024), and Plaza Premium and partner networks abroad.
+The Platinum provides access to the Amex Centurion Lounge network (US hubs JFK, LAX, MIA, SFO, ATL, DFW, IAH, LAS, ORD, plus international locations), the Delta SkyClub (when flying Delta same-day), Priority Pass Select (lounge access only; Amex dropped Priority Pass restaurant and non-lounge access back in 2019), and Plaza Premium and partner networks abroad.

 The Centurion network is the differentiator.
 Centurion lounges are widely regarded as among the highest-quality airline lounges in the US, with full hot meals, premium beverages, workspace, and (at some locations) showers, spa treatments, and family rooms.
 The realistic per-visit value substitutes for an airport meal ($25-40), the time-value of quieter workspace ($20-50 depending on cardholder), and the optional spa or shower benefit at applicable locations.